diml/RFCs/rfcs/ocamlnat.md

 faster and more self-contained.

 At the moment, the native toplevel works by calling the assembler and linker for each phrase.
-This makes it slow and dependant on an external toolchain which is not great for deployment.
+This makes it slow and dependent on an external toolchain which is not great for deployment.

 To reach this goal, we would simply like to bring [this work][paper]